Thursday, June 18, 2026

 Under 1200Caro-Kann or 1...e5QGD or SlavLow theory, clear plans, classical structures

-1200-1500Caro-Kann or FrenchQGD or SlavSolid foundations, easy to play on autopilot
+1200-1500Caro-Kann or FrenchQGD or SlavSolid foundations, easy to play with familiar plans

 1500-1800French, Caro-Kann, or SicilianQGD or Nimzo-IndianAdd tactical sharpness as opponents get stronger